meissa20/Reliable-HTTP-over-UDP/README.md

 - Duplicate detection and ACK resending
 - TCP-style connection setup and teardown
 - HTTP/1.0 GET: Returns the content of a file
-- HTTP/1.0 POST: Saves the body to `post_output.txt`
+- HTTP/1.0 POST: Saves the body to `test.txt`

 ---